hanji117/UnityGameCharacter/README.md

 # UnityGameCharacter
 # Satella
 SatellaAnimation6.blend
-This is an updated version of Luna.
-It's still a work in progress.
+I'm making another character in my spare time.
+I call her Satella.
+She's still a work in progress.

 # Luna
 texturing5.blend has the character, Luna, that I created for the Unity game, The Almanac.